oddbird/oddleventy/content/services/architecture.md

-and make sure everyone on the team understands the tools and strategy to keep things running smoothly – so you can do focus on your users and business goals.
+and make sure everyone on the team understands the tools and strategy to keep things running smoothly – so you can focus on your users and business goals.

 ## What's the cost?